Beginning Insight Meditation

 you may terminate it if you wish or continue as before.
 Or you can go

-because it eliminates hatred, envy, anger and self-pity.
-It
+is good because it eliminates hatred, envy, anger and

 loving-kindness it is of great importance that you first love

-your thoughts of all "impurities."
-Think to yourself "I will rid my
+ridding your thoughts of all "impurities."
+Think to yourself "I will

-mind of every defilement: anger, hatred, ignorance, fear, greed,
+rid my mind of every defilement: anger, hatred, ignorance, fear,

-craving.
+greed, craving.
 I will make my mind clear, fresh and pure.
-Like a transparent
+Like a

-window is my mind.
-Then with my stain-free mind, I pour out thoughts
+transparent window is my mind.
+Then with my stain-free mind, I pour

 Try to get a mental image

-person.
-Feel his or her personality enter your own being and direct
+that person.
+Feel his or her personality enter your own being

-your feeling straight into the mind and heart of that individual.
-You
+and direct your feeling straight into the mind and heart of that

-will find in time, that there is a sort of mental telepathy emerging.
+individual.
+You will find in time, that there is a sort of mental

-it is directed toward.
-If you do this once or twice daily, your
+being or non-being it is directed toward.
+If you do this once or twice

-horizon will widen.
-You will find yourself directing these vibrations
+daily, your horizon will widen.
+You will find yourself directing these

-to all beings and non-beings who have entered your consciousness,
+vibrations to all beings and non-beings who have entered your

 When you have completed